This page is under construction (June 2026)

 The rural nature of Edgware was changed by the arrival, in 1924, of the Underground railway from Hampstead.
 It had far greater impact on the area than had the arrival of steam more than fifty years earlier.
 Property developers (including one Herbert Soulsby, the grandfather of a future member of the 2nd Edgware) moved in, and new housing began springing up on a number of sites in the vicinity.
 Thus the population of Edgware increased dramatically to provide the area with the raw material for new Scout Groups to emerge.

-Edgware District Scouts
+Edgware and District Scouts

 - Groups in Brent moved to the new Kingsbury & Kenton District (1963 – 2002)